 Commonly, in the last few centuries, Atonement has come to mean making amends, paying a penalty to meet legal demands, to propitiate wrath, or to adjust one’s legal standing.
 To many, Atonement is what Christ did to reconcile the Father unto us and assuage His offended wrath.
 But that is not the original meaning of the term, and it is not the meaning of the word in the Bible.

 Dictionaries agree that the word Atonement is a made-up word, namely ‘at-one‐ment’.
-That’s the way the word started.
+That’s how the word started.
 It was based on a verb, ‘to one’.
 Two people are fighting, and you are sent out to ‘one’ them.
 Not ‘win’ them; to ‘one’ them.
 And when you have succeeded in ‘one-ing’ people, then, hopefully, they would remain in a state of oneness.
-It is the state of being ‘at one’ that is atonement, not the process ‘one-ing’ people.
-Atonement therefore means to be in harmony or unity.
+It is THE STATE of being ‘at one’ that is atonement, NOT THE PROCESS of ‘one-ing’ people.
+Atonement, therefore, means to be in harmony or IN unity.
 That is what Atonement meant when the Bible was first translated into English.

-The only place you’ll find the word, in the King James Version, is in Romans 5:10.
-But the word in the Greek is the very common word ‘katallasso’.
-There’s no hint of making amends in this word.
+The only place you’ll find the word “atonement,” in the King James Version, is in Romans 5:10.
+But, in the Greek, it is the very common word ‘katallasso’.
+In this word, there’s no hint of making amends.
 It means ‘reconciliation’.
 Holman’s Bible dictionary defines this word as follows:

 Reconciliation … specifically the reconciliation between God and humanity effected by the death, burial, and resurrection of Christ. … The basic Greek word is usually translated “to reconcile”.
 The basic meaning is to establish friendship.